Home » translation and interpretation

-I found this article, “Educational Interpreting 101: It’s a Lot Harder than It Looks,” by Katherine Allen and Natalia Abarca very interesting.
-Katherine states that, “I had been repeatedly tapped for the task simply because I was bilingual.”
-This is how my my career as an interpreter began, too.
+I found this article, “Educational Interpreting 101: It’s a Lot Harder Than It Looks,” by Katherine Allen and Natalia Abarca very interesting.
+Katherine states that “I had been repeatedly tapped for the task simply because I was bilingual.”
+This is how my career as an interpreter began, too.

 Most interpreters have slowly adapted to remote interpretation.
 Video remote interpreting has been praised by end-users–mostly hospitals–and also by conference interpreters.